decretist/Dissertation/Chapter4/chapter4.md

 completely independent of one another, i.e., that there is no correlation or covariance relationship between the words' frequency of occurrence in the samples.
-This is not necessarily the case, and an advanced technique introduced below, principal component analysis (PCA), handles this problem in a more mathematically sophisticated way.
+This is not necessarily the case, and an advanced technique, introduced below, called principal component analysis (PCA), handles this problem in a more mathematically sophisticated way.